With the development of technology, advertisers have become smarter.

-UK banned all TV tobacco commercials on 1 August 1965, the USA on 1 January 1971 while Australia in December 1989.
+The UK banned all TV tobacco commercials on 1 August 1965, the USA on 1 January 1971, and Australia in December 1989.

-Despite heavy anti-smoking campaigns, the tobacco industry has had an increase in their profits during these 15 years.
+Despite heavy anti-smoking campaigns, the tobacco industry has had an increase in its profits during these 15 years.

 In 2016 their profits combined were $35 billion.

-With TV ban the Tobacco companies have become more sophisticated.
+With the TV ban, Tobacco companies have become more sophisticated.

 To ensure the highest exposure, Marlboro also markets clothing (gloves, boots, jackets, jeans, watches, bags) to invoke associations with the brand.

 In Malaysia, Benson & Hedges has sponsored coffee shops to sell their products with their logo.

 One of the best ways for advertising tobacco is by sponsoring NASCAR and Formula 1 cars.